-Amberwood Village Recreation Association (AVRA) is a diverse community of more than 400 households—young families, grandparents and singles of all ages.
+Amberwood Village Recreation Association (AVRA) was established to represent the voices of the over 700 homes comprised of young families, retirees, and singles of all ages.
 We jointly own and support the 50-acre golf course/green space that is the heart of our neighbourhood and its amenities that help keep our community engaged and healthy.
 We want to share these resources with neighbours in the Stittsville/Richmond/Kanata area.
 We’re working to be a vibrant year-round lifestyle destination and community activity centre that is welcoming, accessible and affordable.
 We offer a gathering place where guests can relax, enjoy sports, recreation and food, or book a private function to mark one of life’s events.
-We are some 39 years young and on the way to becoming a ‘go-to place’ for the people of Stittsville, Richmond, Kanata and beyond.
+We are some 40 years young and on the way to becoming a ‘go-to place’ for the people of Stittsville, Richmond, Kanata and beyond.

 A brief slice of our history